gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 something out of a ballad.
 I sat right on the edge of the bench, my hands twisting my sleeves tight.

 The judge clapped his hands.
-Once...  twice...
-On the third clap, the northerner stepped back into a crouch and brought his spear up to guard two-handed.
+Once…  twice…  On the third clap, the northerner stepped back into a crouch and brought his spear up to guard two-handed.
 He had obviously seen Vurt's previous fight.